-Through the creation of several commendations and awards, the Regiment and Regimental Society have recently begun to formally recognize the impact that many individuals have had on the well being of the Regiment and the Regimental Family.
+Through the creation of several commendations and awards, the Regiment and Regimental Society have recently begun to formally recognize the impact that many individuals have had on the wellbeing of the Regiment and the Regimental Family.
 Recognition of this nature was not possible with the traditional individual and group awards and trophies.
-The following regimental commendations and awards are presented to individuals who have helped or are continuing to help promote the values of the Regiment in a most significant or enduring way.
+The following Regimental commendations and awards are presented to individuals who have helped or are continuing to help promote the values of the Regiment in a most significant or enduring way.
+The Nominations Committee (NC) of the Society's Board of Directors annually presents recommendations to the Board for commendations and awards.
+The NC is chaired by the Senior Serving Strathcona and normally includes the Regimental Colonel, the Society Secretary and the President of the Regimental Association.